juliusl/reality/readme.md

 # Reality Parser

-.runmd parser implementation for atlier.
+This is an implementation of a .runmd parser.
+The parser will create a specs::World, and for each block parsed, adds an entity.